 Crystals that are abnormal in Urine

-Bilirubin crystals are abnormal crystals in urine.
-They form from conjugated bilirubin and are needle-like to granular crystals that are yellow in color.
 They are frequently attached to the surface of cells.
 Bilirubin crystals are seen in several hepatic disorders.

-Cystine crystals are flat colorless plates and have a characteristic hexagonal shape with equal or unequal sides.
 They occur in acidic urine that are associated with an inherited disorder.
 Presence of cystine crystals represents a proximal tubular defect in amino acid reabsorption.

 These are Yellowish-brown spheres with concentric circles with radial striations found in acidic/neutral urine.
 Leucine crystals may be seen in liver disorders in which amino acid metabolism is impaired.